arxiv-vanity/arxiv-vanity/README.md

 Your app is now available at [http://localhost:8000](http://localhost:8000).
 The admin interface is at [http://localhost:8000/admin/](http://localhost:8000/admin/).

-You can scrape the latest papers from Arxiv by running:
+You can scrape the latest papers from arXiv by running:

     $ script/manage scrape_papers